SHARE

 • Project Planning and Preparedness for Change

-Acknowledging the changes to processes helps to plan the implementation phase schedule more realistically.
-If important changes to business models and processes are discovered during the implementation phase after the technology choice, the risks of project failure increase.
+Change is an opportunity, and it should reflect positively in our business architecture.
+We should ensure our understanding of how, for example technology choices and technical specifications support the strategic direction of the business.
+Acknowledging the changes to processes helps to plan the schedule for the implementation phase more realistically.
+If important changes to business models and processes are discovered too late during the transformative project, the risks of major issues usually increase.

 Read also